Key Takeaways

 As noted above, the curricula of ML certificate programs can differ based on who they are geared towards.
 That said, in general these programs cover some or all of the following topics to at least some extent:

-Programming languages, most frequently Python and its associated machine learning software libraries (e.g. PyTorch and TensorFlow), though the R programming language may also be taught in programs that emphasize data science
+Python and its associated machine learning software libraries, such as PyTorch and TensorFlow, are most common, though R may also be taught in programs that emphasize data science.

-Machine learning techniques, including supervised learning, unsupervised learning, deep learning, neural networks, etc.
+Programs commonly introduce supervised learning, unsupervised learning, deep learning, neural networks, and related approaches.

-Machine learning applications, including tools, techniques, and algorithms for use with big data in industries like healthcare, finance, and manufacturing
+Learners may study tools, techniques, and algorithms for use with big data in industries like healthcare, finance, and manufacturing.

-ML strategy, including ML governance, ML team-building, and enterprise deployment practices
+Some certificates cover ML governance, ML team-building, and enterprise deployment practices.

-Related AI subdisciplines, such as computer vision, natural language processing, and robotic process automation
+Computer vision, natural language processing, and robotic process automation may appear in broader AI and ML curricula.

 Machine learning or data science?